 1978: Before Breakthrough

-Our 25-year history has origins dating back to 1978 when the Breakthrough program was originally founded under the name Summerbridge, which was designed as a six-week, summer program to combat summer learning loss for middle schoolers at the University High School in San Francisco.
+Our history has origins dating back to 1978 when the Breakthrough program was originally founded under the name Summerbridge, which was designed as a six-week, summer program to combat summer learning loss for middle schoolers at the University High School in San Francisco.
 It was a multi-year, tuition free program with the only cost being a student’s full commitment.
 Soon after, the students-teaching-students and teachers-coaching-teachers model was born when college-aged teachers were hired to teach students, and professional teachers served as mentors.

 1990: A National-Affiliate Model